janic0/SBBRandomTrainBot/README.md

 ## A notice on self-hosting

 For running the bot yourself, you need a
-- Telegram Bot API Token (https://core.telegram.org/bots/api)
+- TOKEN = Telegram Bot API Token (https://core.telegram.org/bots/api)
-- Random URL (choose this randomly!)
+- URL = Random URL (choose this randomly!)